Suni Paz: Creative works

 Paz began writing her own lyrics and setting to music some of her concerns in order to give a voice to the silent and forgotten ones.
 She has sung in communities, schools, at rallies and marches, and later at colleges, universities, and festivals in the United States, Latin America and Europe.

 In the sixties, having settled in New York, Paz began recording.
-Her first album, Breaking Out of the Silence/Brotando del Silencio was released on 1973 on Paredon Records, a label founded by Irwin Silber and Barbara Dane to present social protest music.
+Her first album, Breaking Out of the Silence/Brotando del Silencio was released in 1973 on Paredon Records, a label founded by Irwin Silber and Barbara Dane to present social protest music.
 In 1977, Paz recorded her first album with Folkways Records, Entre Hermanas: Between Sisters-Women's Songs Sung in Spanish, widening the implications of the women's movement beyond middle- and upper-class Americans.

 In the late seventies, Moe Asch from Folkways Records commissioned three children's albums including Alerta, Children Songs for the Playground and From the Sky of My Childhood which Paz recorded accompanied by noted cellist Martha Siegel.
 The three albums solidified Paz's voice as a singer-songwriter of children's songs.
 The albums became pivotal in Paz's career as an educator and a musician using songs to teach about all subjects and about life.

 In 1984, Paz met Dr. Alma Flor Ada, a renowned writer and poet of children's stories, living and working in San Francisco.
 Ada was interested in having her lyrics set to music and recorded by Paz.
-Together with Vivi Escrivá, an illustrator living in Spain, Ada's lyrics and Paz's music, a trio of creativity across two continents became established.
+Together with Viví Escrivá, an illustrator living in Spain, Ada's lyrics and Paz's music, a trio of creativity across two continents became established.
 In 1997, Paz met poet and writer Francisca Isabel Campoy who writes children's books on Latin America and Spain with Ada.
 The trio became a quartet.
 Paz then began writing music, recording and performing Ada's and Campoy's lyrics and stories which they now present together in conferences on education in the United States and Latin America.
 Thus, Paz continues today with her career as an author, lyricist, singer, songwriter, recording artist, and performer of folklore and children's songs.
 She has just published her own collection of short stories and anecdotes about growing up in Argentina and has an upcoming release about her life in Chile.

 In 2007 Paz recorded a new Smithsonian Folkways CD Bandera Mía featuring stirring folk songs from Argentina.

 Also in 2007 Paz published a collection of autobiographical stories in English and Spanish entitled Sparkles & Shadows - from Innocence to Wisdom (Destellos y Sombras de la Inoncencia a la Madurez in Spanish) published by Del Sol Books.

 In 2008 Paz was featured in Worlds of Sound: The Story of Smithsonian Folkways, by Richard Carlin.